maxpat78/Hidcon/README.md

 A tiny utility for Windows.

-Invoked from Windows shell, it can launch a console program hiding the console itself and optionally redirecting STDIN and STDERR to a file.
+Invoked from Windows shell, it can launch a console program hiding the console itself and optionally redirecting STDIN and STDERR to a file, truncating it or not (-a option).

 Syntax
 ======

-    HIDCON [-o redir.txt] <cmd> [parameters]
+    HIDCON [-a] [-o redir.txt] <cmd> [parameters]